Home > Graphics Settings

-Whether you're planning a new gaming computer build and wondering what graphics settings are all about and which settings (low, medium, high or ultra) you should be choosing hardware for when studying performance benchmarks, or perhaps you've already built a PC and looking to choose the best graphics settings to increase performance, in this beginner's guide to game settings we'll explain what you need to know.
+Whether you're planning a new gaming computer build or purchase and wondering what graphics settings are all about and which settings (low, medium, high or ultra) you should be looking at when studying performance benchmarks, or if you're simply looking to choose the best graphics settings to increase performance, in this beginner's guide to optimizing game settings we'll explain what you need to know.

 The Witcher 3: Low vs Ultra Settings Side by Side